Your pad may not be as small a space capsule, but micro condo living it is!

-We add professional home inspections and final walk-throughs to your offer to purchase a resale property to prevent defects or deficiencies from marring your home buying experience.
+We can add professional home inspections and final walk-through clauses to your offer to purchase a resale property to prevent defects or deficiencies from marring your home buying experience.
 If your home inspector finds costly defects, we negotiate with the sellers’ lawyer to request repairs, or price reductions that enable you to hire your own contractors to fix obvious problems.

 Buying a home for the first time?
 We ensure you have the required condo fire insurance binder to close your deal on time.
 Our real estate lawyers save you steps by submitting electronic land transfer tax affidavits for first time home buyer rebates in Ontario.